Best Espresso Machines Under $500 in 2026

 5. Build Quality

-• Brass boilers offer better thermal mass than aluminum
+• Brass boilers offer better thermal mass and longevity than aluminum

-The grinder is just as important as your espresso machine for achieving proper espresso extraction.
-Budget $150-$300 for a quality grinder if your affordable espresso maker doesn't include one.
+The grinder matters as much as the machine.
+Budget $150–$300 for a quality burr grinder if your machine doesn't include one.
+See our burr grinder buying guide for detailed recommendations.

 Milk Steaming Capabilities